bleachbit/bleachbit/CONTRIBUTING.md

 ## Development environment

-BleachBit runs on Python 2.7 with PyGTK 2.
+BleachBit 4.x runs on Python 3 with GTK 3.
 See also [running from source](https://docs.bleachbit.org/dev/running-from-source-code.html) regarding dependencies.

-The modernization branch supports GTK+ 3, but it is not yet ready.
-See the GitHub issues.

 ## Procedure for creating and submitting patch